Wednesday, February 11, 2015

 Adapted from Make It Ahead by Ina Garten

 Ina Garten’s recipes have, for me, always been so reliable that I would be willing to make them for a dinner party untested.
-I have now made two recipes from the book, Garlic & Herb Roasted Shrimp and Make-Ahead Zabaglione with Amaretii, and both of them are really good recipes, definitely keepers.
-Two for two means there must be a lot more in the book that I am going to like.
+I have now made two recipes from the book Make It Ahead, Garlic & Herb Roasted Shrimp and Make-Ahead Zabaglione with Amaretii, and both of them are really good recipes, definitely keepers.

-With my thanks to the always-reliable Ina Garten, here is my adaptation of the shrimp recipe that has replaced the shrimp scampi recipe I have used for years.
-There are so many side dishes that would go well with this dish, but I especially like basmati rice to soak up the sauce you end up with and sautéed bright green spinach, which makes a pretty plate - all pink and white and green.
+There are so many side dishes that would go well with this dish, but I like basmati rice to soak up the sauce and sautéed spinach, which makes a pretty plate - all pink and white and green.

 Shrimp Roasted with Garlic and Parsley